mattearly/dmpower/README.md

 ### Run on Windows

 Use [Cygwin](https://www.cygwin.com/), or [WSL](https://msdn.microsoft.com/commandline/wsl/about), or mingw, or Powershell.
 Pretty much anything you can get the dependencies on it will work with.

+- If you are using Cygwin, you will need the packages `gcc-core`, `make`, `libboost-devel`, and of course `git` for the git clone command, then it should work just like the linux build and run above.
 - In case of using the Powershell terminal, you will need to activate the ansi color escape with this command:
   - `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
   - [more discussion on this topic](https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes)